A free resource by NextGen Coastal — monthly OC rental market intelligence

 Best for: Landlords ready to hand off day-to-day management and maximize their time and returns.

-Price 2–3% above your target to leave negotiating room.
-If you receive no qualified inquiries in the first 7 days, drop the asking price by $50–$100.
-If you receive multiple qualified applicants within the first 5 days, you may have priced too low and can raise at the next opportunity.
-The goal: lease within 14 days at the best achievable market rate.
+Asking should run 2–3% above your target to leave room.
+List Thursday — Friday through Sunday is the highest-traffic browsing window.
+If you get zero qualified inquiries in seven days, drop $50–$100 and keep moving.
+If you get five qualified applicants in 48 hours, you priced low; raise at the next opportunity.
+The number to hit: leased in 14 days at the best achievable rate.

-The tightest, most accurate comp set is geographically small and attribute-specific.
-Start with a 0.25-mile radius if you are in a dense urban area (Costa Mesa, Anaheim, Santa Ana) or expand to 0.5 miles in suburban and lower-density markets (Laguna Beach, Anaheim Hills, Mission Viejo).
-Match on these attributes in priority order:
+Geography first.
+0.25-mile radius in dense markets (Costa Mesa, Anaheim, Santa Ana).
+0.5 miles in lower-density suburbs (Laguna Beach, Anaheim Hills, Mission Viejo).
+Then match on attributes, in this order:

 Source Data Type Reliability Notes